chromium/chromium/docs/contributing.md

 commit][direct-commit] a change, bypassing the commit queue.
 This should only be used in emergencies because it will bypass all the safety nets.

+## Relanding a change

+Occasionally changes that pass the [commit queue][commit-queue] and get submitted into Chromium will later be reverted.
+If this happens to your change, don't be discouraged!
+This can be a common part of the Chromium development cycle and happens for a variety of reasons, including a conflict with an unanticipated change or tests not covered on the commit queue.

+If this happens to your change, you're encouraged to pursue a reland.
+When doing so, following these basic steps can streamline the re-review process:
+- **Create the reland**: Click the `CREATE RELAND` button on the original change in Gerrit.
+This will create a new change whose diff is identical to the original, but has a small paper-trail in the commit message that leads back to the original.
+This can be useful for sheriffs when debugging regressions.
+- **Append the fix**: If the reland requires file modifications not present in the original change, simply upload these fixes in a subsequent patchset to the reland change.
+By comparing the first patchset with the latest, this gives reviewers the ability to see the diff of _just_ the reland fix.
+- **Describe the fix**: In the commit message of the reland change, briefly summarize what's changed that makes relanding again safe.
+Explanations can
+  include: "included needed fix", "disabled failing tests", "crash was fixed elsewhere".
+Specifically for that last case: if the reland change is identical to the original and the reland fix was handled separately in a preceding change, make sure to link to that change in the commit message of the reland.

 ## Code guidelines

 In addition to the adhering to the [styleguide][cr-styleguide], the following